arosecast/arc-old/_drafts/_murakami/haruki-murakami-sputnik-sweetheart.md

 date: 	2016-01-??
 12:00:00 +0000

-<p class="intro">Another month, another one of my Haruki Murakami illustrations.
-This time it is of Sputnik Sweetheart, TEXT.</p>
+<p class="intro">Here is a new illustration in my line of pieces devoted to Haruki Murakami novels.
+This time it is of Sputnik Sweetheart, a tale about one man’s search for a friend who has mysteriously disappeared while in Greece.</p>

 ![Watercolor illustration of Haruki Murakami's novel Sputnik Sweetheart by illustrator / artist Karen Muray of A Rose Cast](/assets/folio/murakami/illustration-murakami-sputniksweetheart.jpg "Watercolor illustration of Haruki Murakami's novel Sputnik Sweetheart by illustrator / artist Karen Muray of A Rose Cast")

-TEXT ABOUT NOVEL
+The novel is largely about how we mould ourselves, losing who we truly are, in order to adapt and live in a conformist society.
+It’s another Murakami novel I remember loving, however as it’s been, I think, seven years since I’ve read it, a lot of the detail and its events have left my memory.
+I’m looking forward to rereading this novel on my chronological reread of all of Murakami’s novels (I’m currently on BOOKTITLE).

 As I've mentioned before when sharing my other [Haruki Murakami illustrations](/tag/Haruki-Murakami/ "Watercolour Illustration for Haruki Murakami's Novels"), a few years ago I decided to do an [illustration for each of Haruki Murakami's novels](http://www.akaihane.co.uk/post/54588755092/haruki-murakami "The original Haruki Murakami novel illustrations") in order to practice.
 Each was hand drawn in pencil and coloured digitally in Photoshop.
 I was surprised by how popular they became, and had many people asking if any of them were for sale as prints.
 But I wasn’t quite happy enough with them to have them printed; I was at a point where I was still deep into training and hadn’t yet developed a style I was settled on.